citp/privacy-policy-historical/p/pu/puz/puzzlesociety.com.md

 uclick, LLC
 Attn: uclick Privacy
-4520 Main Street
-Suite 500
+1130 Walnut St.
-Kansas City, MO 64111 USA
+Kansas City, MO 64106 USA

 **_Acceptance of Privacy Statement._**

 Your use of the uclick Sites, including any dispute concerning privacy, is subject to this Privacy Statement and uclick's Terms and Conditions of Use.
-[By using the uclick Sites, you are accepting the practices set out in this Privacy Statement and those Terms and Conditions of Use](https://web.archive.org/web/20061126041055id_/https%3A//register.uclick.com/reg/termsofuse.html).
+[By using the uclick Sites, you are accepting the practices set out in this Privacy Statement and those Terms and Conditions of Use](https://web.archive.org/web/20111007062421id_/https%3A//register.uclick.com/reg/termsofuse.html).
 We reserve the right to modify this Privacy Statement at any time by posting the changes on this page.
 Please check the revision date at the bottom of this page to determine if the statement has been modified since you last reviewed it.
 Your continued use of any portion of the uclick Sites following posting of the updated Privacy Statement will constitute your acceptance of the changes.

-Updated as of 01-23-2003
+Updated as of 04-22-2009